d-lee25/bear_analysis.github.io/index.md

 ## The data
-The data used in the analysis are provided by the Colorado Department of Wildlife.
+All data used in this project is publically available from the Colorado Department of Wildlife website.

 ![Data_Image](https://user-images.githubusercontent.com/35975720/75626938-00c85e80-5b89-11ea-9595-77c4d9102d62.PNG)
 ## Units with the most left over license